B3N14M1N/DroneFleet/README.md

 ## Design patterns observed

-- Factory / Creator pattern: `DroneFactory` and the `Creators/*` classes encapsulate how concrete drone objects are constructed.
+- Factory / Creator pattern: `DroneFactory` and the console creator classes in `ConsoleUI/Creators/*` encapsulate how concrete drone objects are constructed.
 - Registry pattern: `DroneCreationRegistry` acts as a mapping/registry of available creators keyed by type; it centralizes creator discovery and supports extension.
 - Dependency Injection (DI) style: The project favors programming to interfaces and passing concrete implementations into consumers (via constructors or service wiring in `Program.cs`), which is consistent with DI principles even if a DI container isn't used.
 - Strategy/Capability pattern (interface-based): By modeling capabilities as interfaces (e.g., `IPhotoCapture`, `ICargoCarrier`), the code uses a strategy-like approach where behavior can be swapped or tested independently.